aaru9dua/LING-L545/05_Project/README.md

 <p>Use the Jupyter notebook "automated-vyakaran-correction.ipynb" for the VyakaranCorrection system.</p>

-<p>The fine-tuned BERT model weights are available in the Model_save directory.
+<p>The fine-tuned BERT model weights are available in the Model_save directory (https://drive.google.com/drive/folders/1loTmwrcg_Mvrc2KIdcgfpB6cBHmM3xZD?usp=share_link).
 The model can be loaded as follows:</p>

 <pre>
 <code>